Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET3 Advanced SQL: Window dunction, CTE.md

 > ### Summary:
 > - **CASE Statement:** Used for executing multiple statements or actions based on different conditions.
 > - **CASE Expression:** Used for returning a single value based on specified conditions within a SELECT statement.

+---

+## Common Table Expressions (CTEs)

+ 3. **Can you explain what a Common Table Expression (CTE) is in SQL?**
+> A Common Table Expression (CTE) in SQL is a temporary result set that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
+It helps improve readability and simplify complex queries by breaking them into smaller, more manageable parts.
+Unlike subqueries, CTEs can be self-referencing and can be referenced multiple times within a query.
+>
+> **Example Answer:**
+>
+> ```sql
+> -- Example using CTE to find employees with salaries above the average salary
+>
+> WITH avg_salary_cte AS (
+>    SELECT AVG(salary) AS avg_salary
+>    FROM employees
+> )
+> SELECT name, salary
+> FROM employees
+> WHERE salary > (SELECT avg_salary FROM avg_salary_cte);
+> ```
+>
+> In this example, the CTE `avg_salary_cte` calculates the average salary of employees, which is then used to filter employees with salaries above the average.
+Using a CTE here improves query clarity and avoids repeating the average calculation.